Martin Van Buren: Early political career

 Upon returning to Kinderhook in 1803, Van Buren formed a law partnership with his half-brother, James Van Alen, and became financially secure enough to increase his focus on politics.
 Van Buren had been active in politics from age 18, if not before.
 In 1801, he attended a Democratic-Republican Party convention in Troy, New York, where he worked successfully to secure for John Peter Van Ness the party nomination in a special election for the 6th Congressional District seat.
 Upon returning to Kinderhook, Van Buren broke with the Burr faction, becoming an ally of both DeWitt Clinton and Daniel D. Tompkins.
 After the faction led by Clinton and Tompkins dominated the 1807 elections, Van Buren was appointed Surrogate of Columbia County, New York.
 Seeking a better base for his political and legal career, Van Buren and his family moved to the town of Hudson, the seat of Columbia County, in 1808.
 Van Buren's legal practice continued to flourish, and he traveled all over the state to represent various clients.

 In 1812, Van Buren won his party's nomination for a seat in the New York State Senate.
 Though several Democratic-Republicans, including John Peter Van Ness, joined with the Federalists to oppose his candidacy, Van Buren won election to the state senate in mid-1812.
 Later in the year, the United States entered the War of 1812 against Great Britain, while Clinton launched an unsuccessful bid to defeat President James Madison in the 1812 presidential election.
 After the election, Van Buren became suspicious that Clinton was working with the Federalist Party, and he broke from his former political ally.

 During the War of 1812, Van Buren worked with Clinton, Governor Tompkins, and Ambrose Spencer to support the Madison administration's prosecution of the war.
 In addition, he was a special judge advocate appointed to serve as a prosecutor of William Hull during Hull's court-martial following the surrender of Detroit.
 Anticipating another military campaign, he collaborated with Winfield Scott on ways to reorganize the New York Militia in the winter of 1814–1815, but the end of the war halted their work in early 1815.
 Van Buren was so favorably impressed by Scott that he named his fourth son after him.
-Van Buren's strong support for the war boosted his standing, and in 1815, he was elected to the position of New York Attorney General.
+Van Buren's strong support for the war boosted his standing, and in 1815, he was elected New York Attorney General.
 Van Buren moved from Hudson to the state capital of Albany, where he established a legal partnership with Benjamin Butler, and shared a house with political ally Roger Skinner.
-In 1816, Van Buren won re-election to the state senate, and he would continue to simultaneously serve as both state senator and as the state's attorney general.
+In 1816, Van Buren won re-election to the state senate, and he continued to simultaneously serve as attorney general.
 In 1819, he played an active part in prosecuting the accused murderers of Richard Jennings, the first murder-for-hire case in the state of New York.